JayeshPadhiar/Scrapr/README.md

-# YouScrape
+# Scrapr
-Attempt to download stuff from Yoothoob
+Attempt to download stuff